gridhead/sanctuary-zero/CONTRIBUTING.md

 * Fork the repo.
 This will create a copy of the current repository that you can edit and make changes to.

 * Clone it on your machine.
-But first navigate to your forked repo and then, there you will find link provided by github to clone.
+But first navigate to your forked repo and then, there you will find link provided by GitHub to clone.

 * Add a upstream link to main branch in your cloned repo
     ```